Back to The Jungle

 Most scope misunderstandings don't come from bad intent, they come from gaps in understanding, and discovery exists to close those gaps.

-We can mitigate harmful scope creep with a true and proper discovery phase, helping us to understand the full shape of the project, bringing the right stakeholders into the conversation, and aligning expectations from the outset.
-It also helps us spot risks and unknowns early, before they turn into bigger issues later on.
+We can mitigate harmful scope creep with a true and proper discovery phase, helping us understand the full shape of the project, bringing the right stakeholders into the conversation, and aligning expectations from the outset.

 It's a partnership.
 You're part of the team